CarlosDebtBurner/RedeemingProtocol/README.md

 # The Redeeming Sovereign Model

 A Sovereign Digital Currency for Economic Restoration and Human Dignity
-Created by Carlos Javier Perez
+Created by Carlos Javier Perez Loeza

 ### Version 1.0 – Foundational Release